catchorg/Catch2/docs/generators.md

 Generally Catch2 only promises reproducibility (or even just correctness!) on platforms that obey the IEEE-754 standard.
-Furthermore, reproducibility only applies between binaries that perform floating point math in the same way, e.g. if you compile a binary targetting the x87 FPU and another one targetting SSE2 for floating point math, their results will vary.
+Furthermore, reproducibility only applies between binaries that perform floating point math in the same way, e.g. if you compile a binary targeting the x87 FPU and another one targeting SSE2 for floating point math, their results will vary.
 Similarly, binaries compiled with compiler flags that relax the IEEE-754 adherence, e.g. `-ffast-math`, might provide different results than those compiled for strict IEEE-754 adherence.